Narxim/Narxim-GAS-Example/README.md

 - GA Jump example with Stamina cost
 - Player Character and Non Player Character class examples
 - Example external Gameplay Effect application (Damage / Healing Volumes)
+___

+#### Check out the **[Unreal Source Discord](https://discord.gg/unrealsource)** if you have any questions!
+___

+#### [**Dan's (Tranek) GAS Documentation**](https://github.com/tranek/GASDocumentation) covers all of these concepts and provides a great breakdown of GAS overall.
+This repo was made as a starting point for getting set up and should be used alongside Dan's documentation.
+My intent is for devs who may not be as familiar with C++ or are just starting with GAS to have access to a more easily digestible setup example.
+Cheers!
 ---
+## Features
-Ability System Initialization Data can be found in the Character class Blueprints.
+### Ability System Initialization Data can be found in the Character class Blueprints.
 ![image](https://github.com/user-attachments/assets/af28429d-fac8-4efa-97d2-9fcce0b4aef5)

 You can specify:
 - Which attribute sets to grant
 - Initialize each attribute from a hard coded value or a Curve Float table ("CSV")
 - Starting Gameplay Abilities
 - Starting Gameplay effects

-___
-[**Dan's (Tranek) GAS Documentation**](https://github.com/tranek/GASDocumentation) covers all of these concepts and provides a great breakdown of GAS overall.
-This repo was made as a starting point for getting set up and should be used alongside Dan's documentation.
-My intent is for devs who may not be as familiar with C++ or are just starting with GAS to have access to a more easily digestible setup example.
-Cheers!
-___

-#### Check out the **[Unreal Source Discord](https://discord.gg/unrealsource)** if you have any questions!
+### Leveling System
+Press NumPad -/+ to Level up your character.
+This will reevaluate all Attribute initializers and adjust the Maximum atttributes.

+All GAs and GEs will also have their levels updated.

+GEs using Curve tables with multiple levels in them will now use the right leveled value.

 ___
 ## ChangeLog:
 ### 2024/12/19: